oaeproject/ep_oae/README.md

 # Open Academic Environment (OAE Project) Etherpad Plugin

-This Etherpad plugin creates an integration for the [Open Academic Environment (OAE)](https://github.com/oaeproject/Hilary).
+This Etherpad plugin creates an integration for the [Open Academic Environment (OAE)](https://github.com/oaeproject/Hilary) project.
 It provides a way to do:
  * simple authentication by passing in the sessionID (that was created in Hilary) in the querystring.
  * skinning of the editor interface.